icflorescu/gulp-js-with-nancy-fx/README.md

 - The default/production gulp tasks will be run automatically on Web project post-build;
 - In order to **[live-reload](http://livereload.com)** your changes during development you have to **manually run** `gulp live` in [Web\\FrontEnd](https://github.com/icflorescu/gulp-js-with-nancy-fx/tree/master/Web/FrontEnd) folder in command prompt (just leave it open; you can stop it with `Ctrl-C` when you're done);

-## Caveat
+## Caveats

-NTFS filesystem has a *not-so-well-documented* limitation that will prevent you from deleting [Web\\FrontEnd](https://github.com/icflorescu/gulp-js-with-nancy-fx/tree/master/Web/FrontEnd)\\node_modules folder!
+- NTFS filesystem has a *not-so-well-documented* limitation that will prevent you from deleting [Web\\FrontEnd](https://github.com/icflorescu/gulp-js-with-nancy-fx/tree/master/Web/FrontEnd)\\node_modules folder!

   However, you can use [rimraf](https://www.npmjs.org/package/rimraf) to circumvent this.
 Here's how:

   - install it globally with `npm i -g rimraf`;
   - use `rimraf folder-to-delete` in command prompt.

 ## References